Sunset in the desert

 Gecko

-A Change of Planets
+A change of planets

 It’s not really surprising that Wadi Rum, the Valley of the Moon, is the backdrop for films like Star Wars and The Martian – because this desert is like an alien planet.
 The synergy between rust-red sand, shade-giving rocks made of millennia-old sandstone, sunbathing lizards, and the glistening blue sky is especially striking in Burrah Canyon.
 As surreal as the area may seem, every step you take in the gorge will make you feel more and more alive – but make sure that you pinch yourself from time to time.